mirage/jitsu/README.md

 jitsu -x libxl dns=www.example.org,memory=64000,ip=10.0.0.1,name=rump,kernel=nginx.bin,disk=images/stubetc.iso@xvda,disk=/images/data.iso@xvdb,nic=br0,rump_config=tmp/json.cfg
 ```

-Verify that the unikernel boots correctly by running `host www.example.org 127.0.0.1`.
-You should then be able to access the web server on IP 10.0.0.1.
+Verify that the unikernel boots in Jitsu by running `host www.example.org 127.0.0.1`.
+An Nginx web server should now be running in a rump kernel on IP 10.0.0.1.

+Note that rump kernels take longer to boot than MirageOS unikernels.
+When the disks are mounted as ISO files (as in this example) the boot time can be more than a second.
+The `-d` parameter can be used to delay the DNS response to compensate for this.
+See `jitsu --help` for a full list of available options.

 ### Example: Suspend/resume Linux VMs in Virtualbox with libvirt ###
 Jitsu can be used to control VMs in Virtualbox with libvirt.
 Note that how well this will work depends on how quickly the VM is able to respond to requests after resuming from suspend (see also the `-d` parameter for how to delay the DNS response).